jefebrydon/game-ruler/README.md

 # Rule Finder

 AI-powered board game rules assistant.
 Get answers about game rules, see sources directly in the rulebook.
+This was good practice, and the idea is now abandoned – it would have been useful, but it would be a copyright violation to host these rule books (and actually showing the answers in the rulebook is a key feature).

 ## Prerequisites